Regional Safety Action Plan

 In 2022, the Met Council completed a Regional Pedestrian Safety Action Plan to analyze pedestrian fatalities and serious injuries and make recommendations to guide effective infrastructure investments and improvements.

-As a follow up to that work, the Met Council is working with a consultant team on a Regional Safety Action Plan to help the region address fatalities and serious injuries from vehicle crashes and bicycle-vehicle crashes.
+As a follow up to that project, the Met Council worked with a consultant team on a Regional Safety Action Plan to help the region address fatalities and serious injuries from vehicle crashes and bicycle-vehicle crashes.

 Study goals

-The plan’s intent is also to help address requirements for federal Safe Streets and Roads for All funding applications.
+The plan’s intent is also to help address requirements in place at the time of the project for federal Safe Streets and Roads for All funding applications.
 The Bipartisan Infrastructure Law created this new discretionary federal funding program with $5 billion over a five-year period from 2022 to 2026.
 This program funds regional, local, and Tribal work to prevent roadway deaths and serious injuries.